pauline-rugwevera/food-and-wine-quiz/README.md

 - Users can enter their usernames
 - Users can track the time remaining before completing the quiz
 - Users can be able to share their results with friends and loved ones on social media
+## User Stories
+### New user
+- As a First Time user, I want to easily understand the purpose of the site
+- As a First Time user, I want to easily navigate the site
+- As a First Time user, I want to easily track my score
+- As a First Time user, I want to easily quit the game once done
+- As a First Time user, I want to easily replay the game once done